servo/book/src/architecture/canvas.md

     end
 ```

-When canvas context creation is requested (`canvas.getContext('2d')`) we block script on painter thread to initialize
-and create new WebRender image (`CreateImage`) with it's associated `ImageKey` that is sent to script thread.
+When canvas context creation is requested (`canvas.getContext('2d')`), the script thread blocks on the painter thread, which initializes and creates a new WebRender image (`CreateImage`), then sends the associated `ImageKey` back to script.
-Each canvas context implements [`LayoutCanvasRenderingContextHelpers`](https://github.com/servo/servo/blob/4f8d816385a5837844a3986cda392bb6c0464fe6/components/script/canvas_context.rs#L17),
-that returns `ImageKey` (or `None` if canvas is cleared or otherwise not paintable due to large size)
+Each canvas context implements [`LayoutCanvasRenderingContextHelpers`](https://github.com/servo/servo/blob/4f8d816385a5837844a3986cda392bb6c0464fe6/components/script/canvas_context.rs#L17), which returns the `ImageKey` that layout will use in its `DisplayList`, or `None` if the canvas is cleared or otherwise not paintable due to its size.
-that will be embedded into `DisplayList` as part of layout.
-WebRender will read actual image data when rendering based on provided `ImageKey`.
+WebRender will read the resultant image data when rendering, based on the provided `ImageKey`.
-In WebGL and WebGPU painters this is done by implementing custom `WebrenderExternalImageApi`,
-that provides `lock`/`unlock` methods for WebRender to obtain actual image data,
-while in 2D canvas image data is directly inserted on `CreateImage` and `UpdateImage`.
+In WebGL and WebGPU painters, this is done by implementing a custom `WebrenderExternalImageApi` that provides `lock` and `unlock` methods for WebRender to obtain the actual image data, while for 2D canvases, image data is directly provided via `CreateImage` and `UpdateImage`.

 ## 2D canvas context